gumaerc-testorg/20.219-january-iap-2015/content/pages/student-projects/joshua-cheongs-project.md

 {{< resource 6df84a8a-1b67-ed95-08ef-1677b6dfdd4d >}}

-This video is courtesy of [Joshua Cheong](https://www.youtube.com/channel/UCZgMyNeT7hCiNSjnV_5iwVQ) on YouTube and is provided under our Creative Commons license.
+This video is courtesy of {{% resource_link "812cfb67-5d96-41b0-8d86-b8c38ebd138f" "Joshua Cheong" %}} on YouTube and is provided under our Creative Commons license.

 OMG!
 Can my password be stolen from Facebook's database?